touchlab/linear-mcp/README.md

 ## Development (For Contributors)

-If you want to contribute to the server development:
+If you want to run the MCP server locally first run these commands:

 ```bash
 # Clone the repository